Budapestby VisitCity Guides

 District 7's historic architecture blends with modern street art, showcasing cultural renaissance

-Historical Foundation of the Jewish Quarter
+How the Jewish Quarter Started

 Dohany Street Synagogue exterior featuring ornate Moorish architecture and twin towers against blue sky